 For many people, earwax causes no issues but, for some people, earwax build-up can be a real problem.
 It can become so severe that it can even affect their hearing.
-Many people are tempted to use cotton buds to clear out problem ear wax, but this may not be the safest solution.
-Using a cotton bud can actually push wax deeper into the ear canal, and can cause damage to the eardrum.
-Instead, you should consider other methods.
+Many people are tempted to use cotton buds to clear out problem ear wax, but this is not be the safest solution.
+Never use a cotton bud as they can actually push wax deeper into the ear canal, and can cause damage to the eardrum.

 What is earwax?

 Earwax, which is scientifically known as cerumen, is a useful product within your body.
 It collects dirt and bacteria, preventing them from entering the ear canal and protecting it.
 Usually, this wax removes itself naturally during chewing or other jaw movements, or when sleeping and most people have no real need to clean their ears themselves.
 However, there are exceptions.

 Why can earwax become a problem?

 If the earwax doesn’t remove itself, it can become impacted and affect your hearing.
 There are various signs that your earwax has become a problem, which include:

 - A feeling of fullness in the ear